kittymagician/IceKitty/README.md

 Once you have a copy of the file on your local machine you can run this example command. python3 icekitty.py -u urls.db -o urls.csv

-This will generate a CSV of the data found in the urls.csv database.
+This will generate a CSV of the data found in the urls.db database.

 In order to do the same with the settings.db simply switch the arguments from -u to -s, for example